 Pace yourself, shoveling for 15 to 20 minutes at a time.

-Because shoveling is an upper body workout, it's a harder strain on your heart than walking or other cardio, says Dr. Jon Rittenberger, an associate professor of emergency medicine at the University of Pittsburgh School of Medicine.
+Because shoveling is an upper body workout, it's a harder strain on your heart than walking or other cardio, said Dr. Jon Rittenberger, an associate professor of emergency medicine at the University of Pittsburgh School of Medicine.

 Be aware of heart attack warning signs: increased heart rate, shortness of breath, more sweating and tightness in the chest.